awsdocs/aws-private-ca-user-guide/doc_source/PcaRevokeCert.md

 ## Revoked Certificates in an Audit Report<a name="PcaRevokeAuditReport"></a>

 All certificates, including revoked certificates, are included in the audit report for a private CA\.
 The following example shows an audit report with one issued and one revoked certificate\.
-For more information, see [Creating an Audit Report for Your Private CA](PcaAuditReport.md)\.
+For more information, see [Using Audit Reports with Your Private CA](PcaAuditReport.md)\.

 ```
 [{